cyprusrust/CyprusRust/posts/2025-05-31-self-referential-structs-rust.md

 }
 ```

 This is replicating the initial example.
-Now the string is copied and allocated into the arena with `arena.alloc`, the `CsvRecord` itself as well thanks to `arena.alloc`, and we can now store a pointer to the fields in the line as everything lives in the arena.
+Now the string is allocated into the arena with `arena.alloc` and all the references collected in the arena as well.
+Given than both now are in the arena, there are no lifetime issues.

 ### Ouroboros